 “Legacy or development certificates are no longer supported”

 Development certificates or production certificates named "Apple Production IOS Push Services" are not supported anymore.
-Please generate a new Production certificate, export it and upload it.
-You'll find a step-by-step guide here.
+Please generate a new .p8 certificate.

 Test push issues

 DeviceTokenNotForTopic errors happen when your app's bundle ID and certificate's bundle ID don't match.

 Please ensure you set up your bundle ID correctly in your Xcode project settings.